Proteolipids and Protein Lipidation

 Protein farnesylation (Ras) and geranylgeranylation (Rho) are critical for Treg cell differentiation, maintenance and function.
 Prenylated proteins of the Ras family are attached to the cytoplasmic face of the cell membranes, where they transfer the signal from surface receptors to transcription factors for gene expression in the nucleus.
 In C. elegans, geranylgeranylation of the small G protein RAB-11.1 for interaction with the nuclear hormone receptor NHR-49 is part of a mechanism that enables cells to sense metabolic demand due to lipid depletion and respond by increasing nutrient absorption and lipid metabolism.

-Ultimately, degradation of prenylated proteins in animals occurs in the lysosomal compartment of the cell and is catalysed by a prenylcysteine lyase, which is a flavin-containing monooxygenase that converts prenylcysteine to prenyl aldehyde by a novel mechanism.
+Ultimately, degradation of prenylated proteins in animals occurs in the lysosomal compartment of the cell and is catalysed by a prenylcysteine lyase (also known as prenylcysteine oxidase 1), which is a flavin-containing monooxygenase that converts prenylcysteine to prenyl aldehyde by a novel mechanism.
+This may regulate the protein prenylation pathway and may be especially relevant in disease conditions.

-As many of these proteins are involved in the development of cancer, they are the subject of much pharmaceutical interest, focusing especially on the inhibition of the prenylation reaction with Ras proteins and a farnesyltransferase inhibitor for patients with acute myeloid leukaemia is undergoing clinical trials.
-Inhibitors of protein farnesyltransferase have been shown to be efficacious in the treatment of protozoal pathogens and other parasitic diseases in animal models, and they appear to be of value in the treatment of viral (e.g., hepatitis D) and fungal infections.
+As many of these proteins take part in the development of cancer, they are the subject of much pharmaceutical interest, focusing especially on the inhibition of the prenylation reaction with Ras proteins and a farnesyltransferase inhibitor for patients with acute myeloid leukaemia is undergoing clinical trials.
+Inhibitors of protein farnesyltransferase have been shown to be efficacious in the treatment of protozoal pathogens and other parasitic diseases in animal models, and they appear to be of value in the treatment of viral (e.g., hepatitis D), bacterial and fungal infections.
 Defects in prenylation or its regulation have been implicated in the rare disease progeria, and in cardiovascular disease, neurodegenerative disorders and metabolic diseases.

 In plants, protein prenylation is required for plant growth, meristem development and environmental (stress) responses, including the control of abscisic acid and auxin signalling.
 At least 250 proteins in Arabidopsis have the CAAX sequence and have the potential to be prenylated, although this has been demonstrated experimentally for only a few.
 It appears that some prenylated proteins do not use the prenyl group to bind to membranes, but this does permit otherwise hydrophilic proteins to operate as peripheral lipid membrane proteins or as a signal for interaction with other proteins.
 The genome of Arabidopsis encodes two proteases and two methyltransferases, which process prenylated proteins in the endoplasmic reticulum.